CSCfi/Kielipankki-utilities/docs/howto_manage_passwords.md

 # Kielipankki passwords
 Passwords are needed when handling confidential data, e.g. to protect the original data package in the storage (IDA, HFST) and during the process of creating password-protected download packages.

+For instructions on how to process confidental data, see [how to process password-protected packages](howto_protected_packages.md).

 ## First steps to setup
 https://github.com/CSCfi/Kielipankki-passwords